 A wickedly rich pudding that will satisfy the most indulgent chocoholic.
-Adjust the recipe to your liking, by adding more or less chocolate, you can even try with also experiment with milk chocolate, but reduce the sugar content, as it is slightly sweeter.
+Adjust the recipe to your liking.
+You can even try experimenting by adding more or less chocolate, but reduce the sugar content as milk chocolate is slightly sweeter.

 - 6 brioche au chocolate, cut into slices